Roofing

 real natural slate vs brazilian "slate"

-At White Lodge in Whitby, a roof covered with “Brazilian slate” and installed around 2010 failed under coastal conditions.
+At White Lodge in Whitby, a roof covered with material commonly marketed in the UK as “Brazilian slate” and installed around 2010 failed under coastal conditions.
 Despite its relatively recent installation, it lost a large number of slates during a storm.

 Positioned on Whitby’s West Cliff, the property is highly exposed to strong winds, driving rain and salt-laden air.
 Such conditions place significant demands on the durability and integrity of any roofing material.

 According to Sam Lawson, director of Prodigy Roofing, the existing roof was not suited to this exposed environment.
-With over 25 years of experience, he identified clear durability issues, noting
+With over 25 years of experience, he assessed the roof and concluded that:

 The ‘Brazilian slates’ were not sufficiently durable and were prone to shattering.

 Following the failure, Prodigy Roofing was appointed to carry out a full replacement.
-The existing roof was stripped and rebuilt with a new membrane, 2×1 roofing-grade battens, and a new slate covering.
+The existing roof was stripped and rebuilt with a new membrane, 50×25 mm battens, and a new slate covering.

 For the replacement, Sam Lawson selected our CUPA R12 based on his experience with the product across multiple projects.
 As he explains: